voussoir/voussoir.net/voussoir.net/writing/cyborgs_on_hn/cyborgs_on_hn.md

 This page collects comments which make unnecessary or tenuous analogies to computers, programming, dollar-sign $variables, sed's/replace/syntax/g, mathematics, AI/machine learning, and cryptography in discussions that aren't about those things.

+> Never attribute to malice that which is adequately explained by stupidity"

+> -Hanlon's razor

+> > Advanced malicious actors often feign incompetence when caught, to take advantage of the naive and forgiving.

+> > > This is a basic part of the human OS.

+-

 > Years ago for my sister's 30th birthday, I did a fun project involving the USPS.

 > I wanted to send her the message "Happy Belated Thirtieth Birthday!", which is 30 characters, via postcards, one character per postcard.